na-na-hi/renget/archive/r4nhp.md

 "Can we slow down instead?"
 "We're almost there!"

 Chihiro grabs a fistful of cloth and pulls up to give her legs more range of motion.
 In almost no time at all, they are at the surprisingly short line for the Wheel.
-Even in the light of day, the electric bulbs all over the attraction draw attention in their flourescent flickering.
+Even in the light of day, the electric bulbs all over the attraction draw attention in their fluorescent flickering.
 It is as if an entire mountain of fireflies came together to create a parade.
 It is in constant motion.
 Compartments slowly drift by the loading platform where a pair of attendants - one with the pointed ears and pale spots of a deer, the other with a jagged black streak in her yellow hair - assist in riders disembarking and new riders climbing on without the massive structure having to come to a stop.
 The athletic pair release each others' hands and have no need to catch their breath.

 By the time all of the Shiketsu students have gathered together again, Hoge and Chihiro are next to be loaded.
 Rikae cups her hands around her mouth.
 "Hoge-chaan!"
 When the taller girl looks back, Rikae waves a hand over her head.
 Several people separate them in line, and the other 1-E students who arrived first leave their spots in line to rejoin their classmates.
 Seeing this, Hoge looks up to squint at the Wheel, down to Chihiro, then back to the others.